yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

 > references interface `RemoteInterface` but no such service exists.

 This happens when Symfony tries to autowire an interface but there are multiple implementations.
-We need to tell Symfony *which* of our two service to use when we type-hint `RemoteInterface`.
+We need to tell Symfony *which* of our two services to use when we type-hint `RemoteInterface`.
 And the error even gives us a hint!

 > You should maybe alias this interface to one of these existing services: